EPW80/React-Portfolio-Main/README.md

 # Portfolio

-An updated portfolio showcasing a few of my full stack dev projects including a few from UCLA Coding Bootcamp.
+An updated portfolio showcasing a few of my full stack development projects including a few from UCLA Coding Bootcamp.

 ## Deployment